nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/document-locking-right-after-its-creation.md

 6. In **Current Document is**, choose "Regular Document", to make sure it is only fired for usual documents.
 You do not want it when creating a proxy (used by the publishing system) for instance.
     ![]({{file name='EvenHandler.png'}} ?w=600,border=true)
 7. In the Event Handler Execution section, click on **Create**.
-8. Call the automation chain&nbsp;`AutoLockOnItemChain`.
+8. Call the automation chain `AutoLockOnItemChain`.
     You are now displayed the automation chain definition screen, in **Automation** > **Automation Chains**.

 ## Defining the Automation Chain